As we all know, today WhatsApp is the instant messaging channel with global domination.

 - Analytics & Engagement oriented Reporting

-Naturally we expect the product to be tighter integrated into Facebooks enterprise segment, as of now the WhatsApp Business API is already integrated into the Facebook Business Manager.
+Naturally we expect the product to be closely integrated into Facebooks enterprise segment, as of now the WhatsApp Business API is already integrated into the Facebook Business Manager.

 If successful, the WhatsApp Business API will be a substantial part of Enterprises OmniChannel Customer Service Strategies.

-It will of course also render a lot of investments invalid.
-Quite a number of startups, with secure B2C instant messaging in the product scope, have been emerging over the past.
+It will also render a lot of invalid investments.
+Quite a number of startups, with secure B2C instant messaging in the product scope, have been emerging.
 Some Enterprises even opted in for engineering an in-house solution.
 Those investments will lose a lot of value, if WhatsApp Business API proofs to be successful.

 The biggest Risk for Facebooks success, though is one thing: Trust.